GaohaoZhou-ops/JLV-handhold/resources/ReadMe-EN.md

 |Computer|[Nvidia Jetson Orin DK](https://www.nvidia.cn/autonomous-machines/embedded-systems/jetson-orin/)|¥ 15,999|![orim](./images/orin.png)|
 |Battery|Custom Made|¥ 250|None|

-* Note: The `official guide price` uses a different exchange rate to avoid currency misunderstandings;
+* Note: `Official Guidance Price` uses different exchange rate identifiers to avoid exchange rate ambiguity;

+For the Jetson Orin and Mid360 combination, we used a custom lithium-ion battery with a capacity of 15600 mA, a power of 187 W, and a nominal voltage of 12.0 V. You can purchase this directly from a custom merchant by providing the model number TSY 18650-187W.

 ----